There is an accessible version of this website. You can click here to switch now or switch to it at any time by clicking Accessibility in the footer.

 In 1986, Bishop Sproxton was asked to reside at St Charles' Seminary to assist the Director of the Vocations Residence.
 He was appointed as parish priest to Wongan Hills-Dalwallinu in February 1988 and continued to be a member of the Resources Committee.
 He was appointed as a team member for the Ministry to Priests program and was seconded for twelve months to the Pastoral Planning Office to assist with the Archdiocesan Year of Mission in 1990.

 In 1992, Bishop Sproxton became Director of the Ministry to Priests program, and was appointed parish priest of Mirrabooka Parish in February 1993.
-At the same time, he was appointed a formation member of the National Commission for Ongoing Education and Formation of Clergy.
+At the same time, he was appointed a foundation member of the National Commission for Ongoing Education and Formation of Clergy.

 Archbishop Hickey formed a working party to review the formation for the seminarians of the Archdiocese.
 Bishop Sproxton, with the other members of the working party, recommended that St Charles' Seminary be re-established.
 He was a member of the Centre for Seminary Studies in association with Notre Dame University, Fremantle, and assisted with the propadeutic program at St Charles' Seminary.
 He was appointed coordinator for the Permanent Diaconate program in 2001.